Czech Out the Food!

-I always love the first few minutes in a different country.
-The images are all the more intense and enchanting especially on a night like this.
+We stepped out of the hotel looking for some dinner.
+I always enjoy the first few minutes in a new country.
+Impressions are all the more intense especially on a night like this.
 In the baroque quarters of Prague’s Old Town, the small restaurants and bars looked alluring, snug and welcoming.

-Even on a wet night, downtown Prague is popular.
-You’ll see groups from Sweden, Denmark, Holland and the UK, often stag or hen parties but all in good spirits.
-One of the reasons is cost!
-Hotels are similar in price to the UK but you save considerably on food and drink.
-A glass of Pilsner for instance costs around €1.50 and a decent dinner could come in around €15 to €20 per head - including wine!
+Even on a wet Wednesday night, downtown Prague is popular.
+You’ll see groups from Sweden, Denmark, Holland and the UK, mostly stag or hen parties in good spirits.
+There’s rarely any trouble in town.
+One of the reasons is prices!
+A glass of Pilsner, for instance, should cost you around €1.50 and a decent dinner comes in around €15 to €20 per head - including a glass of wine!

-If you want to range more exotically you can dine on the likes of Česnečka (garlic soup) or Moravský vrabec (Moravian sparrow).
-It’s a sparrow in name only and consists yet again of pork, dumplings and cabbage.
-The Czechs do this I believe because they got so tired of meat, cabbage and dumplings - so they give their dishes weird and wonderful names.
-I get where they’re coming from!
-I’m not so keen on stews and bread-based dumplings.
-Beyond cabbage, vegetables are a rarity also, served is seems only on special occasions!
+If you want to range more exotically, you can dine on the likes of Česnečka (garlic soup) or Moravský vrabec (Moravian sparrow).
+It’s ‘sparrow’ in name only (thank goodness) and consists yet again of pork, dumplings and cabbage.
+The Czechs, I believe, do this to break up the monotony of meat, cabbage and dumplings!

 KOLKOVNA